On the numerical stability of sketched GMRES: Conclusions

 \section{Conclusions}

 In this paper, we performed a backward stability analysis of sketched GMRES and showed how the backward error is largely influenced by the condition number of the generated Krylov basis.
 However, in~\cite[Figure 9]{guttel2024sketch}, it was demonstrated that the backward error of sGMRES can still decrease even when the basis becomes ill-conditioned.
 To provide more insight into this finding from~\cite{guttel2024sketch}, we proposed a sharper bound that relies on \(\norm{\hat B_{1:k}} \norm{\hat y^{(k)}}/\norm{\hat x^{(k)}}\) rather than \(\kappa(\hat B_{1:k})\).
-We then showed how restarting can be used to stabilize a sketched GMRES implementation, and proposed an adaptive restarting strategy for sGMRES based on our analysis.
-Our numerical experiments indicate that the convergence of sketched GMRES with our adaptive restarting approach often performs comparably to standard GMRES and has the potential to result in substantial time savings.
+Nevertheless, it remains unclear why \(\norm{\hat B_{1:k}} \norm{\hat y^{(k)}}/\norm{\hat x^{(k)}}\) itself can even decrease—leading to a reduction in the backward error of sGMRES—when the basis becomes ill-conditioned.
+We then showed how restarting can be used to stabilize a sketched GMRES implementation, and proposed an adaptive strategy to choose proper truncation sizes for sGMRES based on our analysis.
+Our numerical experiments indicate that the convergence of sketched GMRES with adaptive truncation size often performs comparably to standard GMRES and has the potential to result in substantial time savings.